The Tudor Hotel Review

-One of our thoughts we had before booking the hotel was: should we choose “The Tudor“, which looks awesome and unique, but is not centrally located.
-Or should we choose another hotel more in the city centre.
+One of our first thoughts we had before booking the hotel was: should we choose “The Tudor“, which looks awesome and unique, but is not centrally located.
+Or should we choose another hotel more in the city centre?

-In the end, our decision was made because it just felt more right in our stomach.
+In the end, our decision was made because it just felt more right in our stomachs.
 Away from the hustle of the city and surrounded by nature.
-Besides, we knew we could quickly be in the city centre via Grab and it is not so difficult or expensive to get around.
+Besides, we knew we could quickly be in the city center via Grab and it is not so difficult or expensive to get around.

 And, as we left the hotel the first day to do some exploring in Ipoh, we had our next Wow experience.
 The surroundings!

 The Tudor is located away from the main street, nestled between nature and breathtaking views of the mountains.
 We didn’t see that the night before.

 How it started

-James and I had a very nice chat our second day with Rachel and Lucas.
+James and I had a very nice chat on our second day with Rachel and Lucas.
 We were interested to hear more about the history of the hotel and all about the details.

 Rachel and Lucas are from Malaysia and lived in Australia, but do not originally come from the tourism industry.

-Rachel was a Veterinarian and Lucas an Engineer.
+Rachel was a Veterinarian and Lucas was an Engineer.
 When they decided to move back to Malaysia to be closer to their families, they bought this house two years ago.
-Originally the house was built in 1980 by an Indian pilot for his family.
+Originally the house was built in 1980 by a pilot for his family.
 It took Rachel and Lucas about a year to renovate it into a hotel and the results can be seen!
 A jewel, hidden in wonderful natural surroundings.

 The name of the hotel comes from the style.
-Both Rachel and Lucas decided for a Tudor façade, which is why “Tudor Hotel” seemed logical.
+Both Rachel and Lucas decided on a Tudor façade, which is why “Tudor Hotel” seemed logical.
 But to give it a little bit more polish, they named it “THE Tudor”.